hrbrmstr/sergeant/README.md

 **`DBI`**

--   As complete of an R `DBI` driver has been implemented using the Drill REST API, mostly to facilitate the `dplyr` interface.
+-   A "just enough" feature complete R `DBI` driver has been implemented using the Drill REST API, mostly to facilitate the `dplyr` interface.
 Use the `RJDBC` driver interface if you need more `DBI` functionality.
 -   This also means that SQL functions unique to Drill have also been "implemented" (i.e. made accessible to the `dplyr` interface).
 If you have custom Drill SQL functions that need to be implemented please file an issue on GitHub.
+Many should work without it, but some may require a custom interface.

 **`RJDBC`**

 -   `drill_jdbc`: Connect to Drill using JDBC, enabling use of said idioms.
 See `RJDBC` for more info.
 -   NOTE: The DRILL JDBC driver fully-qualified path must be placed in the `DRILL_JDBC_JAR` environment variable.
-This is best done via `~/.Renviron` for interactive work. i.e. `DRILL_JDBC_JAR=/usr/local/drill/jars/drill-jdbc-all-1.9.0.jar`
+This is best done via `~/.Renviron` for interactive work. i.e. `DRILL_JDBC_JAR=/usr/local/drill/jars/drill-jdbc-all-1.10.0.jar`

 **`dplyr`**: